Carole Rendon: United States Attorney

 She joined the office of the United States Attorney in 2009, where she served as the First Assistant United States Attorney from 2010 to 2016 after first briefly serving as Executive Assistant United States Attorney from 2009 to 2010.
 She served as Acting United States Attorney for the Northern District of Ohio since February 2016.

 She was nominated to be the U.S. Attorney by President Barack Obama on May 18, 2016.
-Her nomination was reported from the United States Senate Committee on the Judiciary on June 30, 2016.
+Her nomination was reported by the United States Senate Committee on the Judiciary on June 30, 2016.
 Her nomination was confirmed on July 12, 2016.
 She was sworn into office on July 15, 2016.

 In March 2017 she was asked to resign by Attorney General Jeff Sessions.
-After her departure from the Justice Department, Rendon joined lawfirm BakerHostetler.
+After she departed from the Justice Department, Rendon joined the law firm BakerHostetler.

 Community service

 Rendon is an active member of the community and has served on the board at Park Synagogue and numerous other boards in the legal community.
-She is a tutor in the Cleveland Metropolitan School District and is also involved in the Cleveland Metropolitan Bar Association's 3Rs program which teaches high school students about rights, responsibilities and realities.
+She is a tutor in the Cleveland Metropolitan School District and is also involved in the Cleveland Metropolitan Bar Association's 3Rs program which teaches high school students about rights, responsibilities, and realities.